ctpage95/NCAA/README.md

 This section gives you the ability to choose a comparison method.
 You can choose to compare teams based on individual team names, conference, and state.
 Once you select the comparison method in the drop down, another drop down will appear with the options.
 The ranks are in the table so you can see how each team in the subset that you select compare to one another.

+### Map
+Using this map, you will be able to gather insights on how each US state compares to one another on a variety of metrics.
+The metrics that you can compare are:
+1. Avg.
+Win-Loss Percentage
+2. Total Championship Wins
+3. Final Four Appearances
+4. Total Tournament Appearances
+5. Regular Season Conference Champions